furrer-lab/abn/CONTRIBUTING.md

 ### Pull request process

+> [!NOTE]
+> Please never open a pull request without an existing issue that it relates
+> to!
+>
+> If you want to link a pull request to an issue simply copy the link to the
+> issue into the description of the pull request.

 *   Fork the package and clone onto your computer.
     You might use `usethis::create_from_github("furrer-lab/abn", fork = TRUE)`